 little bit more complicated.
 That will be your actual e-mail address.

 When you create a Google account, your e-mail address will always end in “@gmail.com”.
 Use only lowercase letters when you choose a username.
 Because of the popularity of Google accounts, there’s a good chance that someone has already taken the e-mail address of your choice.
-In the example below you can see that the person entered email@example.com as e-mail address of choice.
+In the example below you can see that I entered [email protected] as the e-mail address of choice.

 As soon as you want to move on to the next field (where you choose a password), Google will notify you if the e-mail address of your choice is already taken by someone else.
 You can see this in the image below.
 Google will also show some suggestions of usernames that are still available, but the “ts9375128” from this example will be hard to remember as your e-mail address.
 You’ll have to try different combinations to get the e-mail address of your choice.